realworldocaml/book/book/maps-and-hashtables/README.md

 - : int Base.Map.M(Base.String).t = <abstr>
 ```

-This same type works well with other derivers, like those for comparison and
+This same type works with other derivers as well, like those for
-hash functions.
-Since this way of writing the type is also shorter, it's what
+comparison and hash functions.
+Since this way of writing the type is
-you should use most of the time.
+also shorter, it's what you should use most of the time.

 ### Trees